-Setting up your Life Care, TPD and Trauma policy:
+Setting up your Life Care, TPD or Trauma policy:

-If you choose a life insurance policy, you need to set up a few things at the start that determine how your policy works, including:
+If you choose a Life Care, TPD or Trauma policy, you need to set up a few important things at the start, including:

-- the people you want the policy to cover - who will own the policy - will the policy be held inside or outside super or will a flexi-linking or split TPD arrangement apply - the amount of each type of cover (Life, TPD and/or Trauma) that you want for each person - for TPD, whether you want the 'any occupation' or 'own occupation' TPD definition, or a split TPD arrangement - any options you want (e.g. Child Cover) and the cover amounts - the type of premium (stepped or level) you want to pay
+- who will own the policy? - who do you want the policy to cover? - will the policy be held inside or outside super? - do you want a flexi-linking arrangement to apply? - for TPD, do you want the 'any occupation' or 'own occupation' TPD definition? - will a split TPD arrangement apply? - the amount of Life Care, TPD or Trauma cover you need - do you want to add any options? - what type of premium (stepped or level) do you want to pay?

-When we issue the policy we print all of these details on your policy schedule.
+When we issue the policy, these details are shown on your policy schedule.